Terms and Conditions

 privacy@nect.com

-by means of a clear declaration (e.g. a letter sent by post or a telefax) regarding your decision to withdraw from this contract.
-You may use the attached template for this purpose but are not obliged to use it.
-To comply with the period of notice for withdrawal it is sufficient to dispatch notification that you are exercising your right of withdrawal before the deadline ends.
+by means of a clear declaration (e.g. a letter sent by post or e-mail) about your decision to withdraw from this contract.
+You can use the attached model withdrawal form for this purpose, but it is not mandatory.
+To comply with the withdrawal period, it is sufficient that you send the notification of the exercise of the right of withdrawal before the expiry of the withdrawal period in time.

 2. Consequences of withdrawal